NREL/ROSCO/README.md

 ### Installing the complete ROSCO Toolbox
 In order to fully leverage the controller tuning capabilities, [WISDEM](https://github.com/WISDEM/WISDEM) is used.
 This is made available through installation via [Anaconda](https://www.anaconda.com/).
 If you do not already have Anaconda installed on your machine, it is recommended that you install it to install WISDEM.
 Alternatively, you can install wisdem following the ``for developer'' instructions on the WISDEM home page and skip to step 2 here.

-If you do not have WISDEM or the ROSCO toolbox installed and would like to install WISDEM, the ROSCO toolbox, and compile the controller on your unix machine please do the following: open your terminal, navigate to the folder of your choosing, and copy and paste the below text into the command line.
+If you do not have WISDEM or the ROSCO toolbox installed and would like to install WISDEM, the ROSCO toolbox, and compile the controller please do the following: open your terminal or command prompt, navigate to the folder of your choosing, and enter the below text into the command line.
 This code block is broken up in a piece-wise description in the following sections.
 1.  #### Install WISDEM
 	```
 	conda config --add channels conda-forge
-	conda create -y --name rosco-env python=3.7
+	conda create -y --name rosco-env python=3.8
 	conda activate rosco-env
 	conda install -y wisdem
 	```